iworks/og/readme.txt

 = How do I configure the Open Graph plugin? =

-You don't; there's nothing to configure and there is no admin page.
-By default, it will use whatever standard WordPress data it can to populate the Open Graph data.
-There are very simple yet powerful filters you can use to modify or extend the metadata returned by the plugin, described below.
+There is nothing to configure and there is no admin page.
+By default, it will use standard WordPress data which can to populate the Open Graph.
+There are very simple and powerful filters which you can use to modify or extend the metadata returned by the plugin.
+More information below.

 = What plugin add for all type of content? =